hapax/hapax.github.io/assets/teaching.md

 drop their paintbrushes, and talk to the professionals, people who know the landscape and use the trails,.
-They need to move mathematics out of the scrubland, and into the 21st century with all its grand challenges and complexities.
+They need to move mathematics out of the scrubland, and into the 21st century with all its challenges and complexities.

 ## The role of beauty